What Are the Benefits of Filing for Chapter 13 Bankruptcy in Tennessee?

 Chapter 13 provides a structured, court-approved repayment plan lasting three to five years, depending on your income.
 This plan is designed to help you pay back creditors in an organized, affordable way:

-• Unsecured Debts: Debts such as credit card bills and medical expenses may be partially repaid, with the remaining balance potentially discharged at the end of the repayment period.
+Secured Debts: For debts like mortgages and car loans, you may be able to catch up on missed payments over time without losing the asset.- Unsecured Debts: Debts such as credit card bills and medical expenses may be partially repaid, with the remaining balance potentially discharged at the end of the repayment period.

 This repayment structure allows you to regain control of your finances without immediate pressure from creditors.